Review of Vital Essentials Raw Frozen Dog Food

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The fifth ingredient is beef liver.
+The second ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The seventh ingredient is beef kidney, an organ meat low in fat and rich in protein and essential minerals.
+The next ingredient is beef kidney, an organ meat low in fat and rich in protein and essential minerals.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.

-From here, the list goes on to include a number of other items.
+From here, the list goes on to include a few other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Vital Essentials product.

 With one notable exception…

-As a group, the brand features an average protein content of 51% and a mean fat level of 33%.
-Together, these figures suggest a carbohydrate content of 8% for the overall product line.
+As a group, the brand features an average protein content of 55% and a mean fat level of 27%.
+Together, these figures suggest a carbohydrate content of 10% for the overall product line.

-And a fat-to-protein ratio of about 65%.
+And a fat-to-protein ratio of about 52%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.

-Free of any plant-based protein boosters, this looks like the profile of a raw product containing a significant amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a raw product containing an abundance of meat.

 A Final Word